 We encourage all artists, arts workers, other stakeholders and organizations that are connected to the AFA to read the full report.

 The AFA values the input provided during engagement sessions and has addressed some of the priorities raised in our 2021-22 spending plan.
-Our priorities this year are to maintain predictable and stable support for Alberta’s arts organizations, and to continue to provide project opportunities for individual artists.
+Our priorities were to maintain predictable and stable support for Alberta’s arts organizations, and to continue to provide project opportunities for individual artists.

 The AFA remains committed to ongoing engagement with our clients and stakeholders to ensure we are as responsive as possible to the community’s needs.